 Even though part of your pancreas will be removed during your surgery, there’s usually enough of it left after your surgery to make hormones (insulin and glucagon) and digestive enzymes.

-The Whipple procedure is done using 1 large incision (surgical cut) in your abdomen.
+The Whipple procedure is done using one large incision (surgical cut) in your abdomen.
 Sometimes, before making the large incision, your surgeon will make several small incisions and put a small video camera into your abdomen.
-They’ll use the camera to look at your organs to see if the cancer has spread outside of your pancreas.
+They will use the camera to look at your organs to see if the cancer has spread outside of your pancreas.
 This is called a diagnostic laparoscopy.

 If the cancer has spread, your surgeon may decide not to continue with your surgery.
 If the cancer hasn’t spread, your surgeon will make a large incision and continue with the Whipple procedure to try to remove the tumor.